 Good, says Nishina.
 I have enough worry as it is.
 It’s good that you’re here to tell me about the things I don’t have to worry about.

 Nishina thinks that it’s getting hot inside the tunnel, or maybe it was always this hot and he’s only now noticing.
-He can taste the saltiness of the sweat in his mouth even though he can’t feel the damp of it on his skin.
+He can taste the saltiness of the sweat in his mouth even though he can’t feel the dampness of it on his skin.
 He can taste the oil in the air too, diesel oil, and he thinks he can see it, little floating droplets moving past his face.
 It’s as though the air itself were a sponge and diesel is being wrung out of it.

 Why are we in a tunnel, Kuroki?